instantpage/instant.page/README.md

 :scroll: The source is in [instantpage.js](https://github.com/instantpage/instant.page/blob/master/instantpage.js).

-:star2: Star this repository to follow its development and make it popular.
+:star2: Star this repository to follow its development.